What Type Should You Use?

 What Is The Purpose Using A Pool Clarifier

 A clarifier is designed to remove small particles that pass through your filter.
 It works by the positive molecules attracting or clumping together the negative particles making it easier for the filter to trap.

 One particular reason water may cloud up is the lack of understanding of the filtration system and chemical balance.
 There are a number of agents working together to help maintain the clarity of your water.
 However, the main 3 you need to focus on are, FC– Free Chlorine, PH– Acidity/Alkalinity, and TA– Total Alkalinity.
 These are the most important and should really be closely watched

 Make sure it is clean and running enough hours per day (usually around 8).
 Your pH should be checked and correct too.
 The standard recommendation is between 7.2 and 7.6.
 It may need to be a bit higher depending on your area.

-Here is another reason for cloudy water.
-You may have issues because of the pump compatibility for the capacity of your pool filtration system.
-If it isn’t the right size it will not be sufficient to carry the load.
-This will certainly cause problems for the circulation.
-Also, an undersized or an inadequate pump and filter could end up costing you more for chemicals.
+People using different sun screens and body lotions or tanning oils will clog the filter leaving that murky look.
+You may have issues with the pump compatibility for the capacity of your pool filtration system.
+If it isn’t the right size it will not be sufficient to carry the load, causing problems for the water circulation.

-When you can’t figure out the proper chemical levels or type of clarifier to use, find a reliable professional pool person to help you, not a salesman at a pool store.
+Having problems trying to figure out the proper chemical levels or type of clarifier to use…?
+Find a reliable professional pool person to help you, not a salesman at a pool store.